ACCESS-NRI/ILAMB-workflow/ilamb_note.md

 We have finish the introduction of basic `ilamb` usage.
 We believe you have some understanding of `ilamb` and cont wait to use it. if you still have any question or you want some developer level support, you can find more detail in their [official tutorial](https://www.ilamb.org/doc/tutorial.html).
 Nest we will start to teach you how to use `ilamb` on NCI in a convenient way.

-## Guild for use on NCI
+## 5) Guide for using `ilamb` on NCI
-For people who reach this part, you must have some basic understanding of ilamb and what to start your trip on NCI. so we make a "brief" guild for you.
+For people who reach this part, you must have some basic understanding of ilamb and what to start your trip on NCI. so we make a quick guide for you.

 ### ILAMB_ROOT
 for obervational data and model result of `ACCESS_ESM1-5`, we have prebuild it for people to use, the structure is showing below: